YSYouJack/MambaGame/README.md

  contracts\GamePool.sol            | Source code file of game pool contract.
 This contract is the main entry for all game operations. contracts\GamePoolTestProxy.sol   | Source code file of game pool proxy contract.
-Used for testing. contracts\Migrations.sol          | Contract for truffle migration. doc\                              | Contains the document of javascript dApp warpper. doc\JavascriptApi.md              | The API document of javascript dApp warpper. jslib\                            | Contains the javascript code of dApp wrapper. jslib\dist\mambagame.js           | The javascript code of dApp wrapper. migrations\                       | Contains the truffle migration scripts.
+Used for testing. contracts\Migrations.sol          | Contract for truffle migration. doc\                              | Contains the documents. doc\JavascriptApi.md              | The API document of javascript dApp warpper. doc\GamePool_Contract_Operations.md | The operation document of GamePool contract. jslib\                            | Contains the javascript code of dApp wrapper. jslib\dist\mambagame.js           | The javascript code of dApp wrapper. migrations\                       | Contains the truffle migration scripts.